Twisted Ruelle zeta function at zero for compact hyperbolic surfaces: Harmonic analysis on hyperbolic surfaces

 \subsection{The twisted Bochner--Laplace operator}

 In this section, we define the twisted Bochner--Laplace operator as introduced in \cite[Section 4]{M1}.
-This operator acts on sections of twisted vector bundles.
-It is an elliptic operator, but longer self-adjoint.
-Nevertheless, it has a self-adjoint principle symbol and hence it has qualitatively similar spectral properties.
+This operator acts on sections of a vector bundle over $X$.
+It is an elliptic operator which is in general not self-adjoint.
+Nevertheless, it has a self-adjoint principle symbol (with respect to the choice of a metric) and hence it has qualitatively similar spectral properties.

 Let $\chi$ be a finite-dimensional, complex representation